yanggangthu/BooleanDOI/README.md

 # I)	THE METHOD
 This repository contains functions using GRASP algorithm to solve the target control problem in Boolean network model, proposed in a paper titled "Target Control in Logical Models Using the Domain of Influence of Nodes" submitted to the special issue ''Logical Modeling of Cellular Processes'' of Frontiers in Physiology.

 This algorithm is based on a concept named logic domain of influence and a random heuristic algorithm called greedy randomized adaptive search procedure (GRASP).
-More details can be found in the paper.
+More details can be found in the paper [1] and [2].

 The code is written in Python 2.7.
 The module requires NetworkX 1.11.

+Correspondence can be directed to yanggangthu@gmail.com.
+[1] PARDALOS, P. M., T. QIAN, and M. G. RESENDE (1998) “A Greedy Randomized Adaptive Search Procedure for the Feedback Vertex Set Problem,” Journal of Combinatorial Optimization, 2(4), pp. 399–412.
+[2] FESTA, P., P. M. PARDALOS, and M. G. C. RESENDE (2001) “Algorithm 815: FORTRAN Subroutines for Computing Approximate Solutions of Feedback Set Problems Using GRASP,” ACM Trans.
+Math.
+Softw., 27(4), pp. 456–464

 # II) STRUCTURE OF MODULE
 Related functions are stored in BooleanDOI_processing.py, BooleanDOI_DOI.py, BooleanDOI_TargetControl.py and qm.py.